-We thank you for dealing with discriminatory systems and institutions, including systemic ableism, lack of accessible training, production, presentation, and exhibition opportunities, and lack of understanding of our crip time, space and methods.
+We thank you for dealing with discriminatory systems and institutions, lack of funding and resources, lack of accessible training, production, presentation, and exhibition opportunities, and lack of understanding of our crip time, space and methods.

 We hope to follow your example, making and holding space to support the practice and the pride of future generations.